martinbjeldbak/dotfiles/README.md

 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
 ```

-### Nord Theme
+### Theme

-Depending on OS, install the [Nord theme](https://www.nordtheme.com/) for related apps, such as GNOME Terminal (iTerm settings included in these dotfiles under `Library/`).
+Currently I'm loving the OneDark theme at https://github.com/joshdick/onedark.vim and have set up this in vim, but it should also be configured for the terminal.

 ### Fonts

-Depending on OS setting up the dotfiles on, install the MesloLGS Nerd Fonts as per https://github.com/romkatv/powerlevel10k#manual-font-installation
+Depending on OS setting up the dotfiles on, install the JetBrains Mono Nerd Fonts as per https://github.com/romkatv/powerlevel10k#manual-font-installation